Kunal172/Weather-App/README.md

 # Weather App

-It is a React app that tell the users the weather of the city the want to know.
+It is a React app that tells the user the weather of the cities they want to know.
  <br/>
 This project is built using HTML5, CSS3, ReactJS and NodeJS.
 It fetches the weather data from OpenWeatherMap API.

 ## Features

+- Users can search for the cities.
-- Users can know the weather of the city they want by searching the name of city.
+- With the help of this app, they can know the weather of that city.

 ## Technologies